jadecobra/python_tdd_exercises/source/classes/inheritance.rst

 ----

 =================================================================================
-what happens when the child calls more than one parent?
+what happens when the child has more than one parent?
 =================================================================================

 ----